seanTsmith/tequila/samples/bootstrap3-panels-interface-sample/text/info.md

 TODO
 ---
-  * Presentation!!!
-  * Fix drag and drop on panels
+  * Give buttons margin with css instead of space so cell phone wraps have gap also *